gtothesquare/quartr-coding-test-web/README.md

-## Installation
+## Readme

-This project is based on NextJS 13, and requires node 16.13.0 or higher.
+This project is based on NextJS 15, uses the app router, and requires node 20 or higher.

 **Installation**